adielcristo/symfony-doc-pt-br/translation.rst

         // translations/messages.fr.php
         return [
-            'Symfony is great' => "J'aime Symfony",
+            'Symfony is great' => 'Symfony est génial', ];
-        ];

-For information on where these files should be located, see :ref:`translation-resource-locations`.
+You can find more information on where these files :ref:`should be located <translation-resource-locations>`.

-Now, if the language of the user's locale is French (e.g. ``fr_FR`` or ``fr_BE``), the message will be translated into ``J'aime Symfony``.
+Now, if the language of the user's locale is French (e.g. ``fr_FR`` or ``fr_BE``), the message will be translated into ``Symfony est génial``.
 You can also translate the message inside your :ref:`templates <translation-in-templates>`.

 .. _translation-real-vs-keyword-messages: